cartersocha/derek-vibe/SPEC.md

 - No user accounts or registration needed
 - Session persists across browser sessions

+### Organizations

+- Create, read, update, and delete organizations that act as the thematic container for campaigns, sessions, and characters
+- Organization descriptions leverage the mentionable textarea so staff can reference sessions and characters inline while drafting notes; optional logos provide quick visual anchors
+- Link campaigns and sessions to multiple organizations through affiliation join tables without duplicating underlying records
+- Associate characters with organizations while denoting whether they appear as `player` or `npc`; chips inherit the role tint whenever rendered under an organization scope
+- Organization context threads through server actions so downstream mutations enforce affiliation constraints and sanitize text inputs consistently with other entities
+- Switching organizations re-runs dashboard, campaign, session, and character queries using the join tables to keep multi-organization setups isolated

 ### Campaigns

 - Create, read, update, delete campaigns
+- Associate campaigns with one or more organizations via the `organization_campaigns` join table; UI lets users toggle organization affiliations without duplicating campaign data
-- List all campaigns with session count
+- List all campaigns with session count, filtered by the active organization when one is selected
-- View campaign details with associated sessions
+- View campaign details with associated sessions and any organizations they belong to
-- Optional campaign assignment (sessions can exist without campaigns)
+- Optional campaign assignment (sessions can exist without campaigns) still applies; affiliation records update automatically when linking or unlinking sessions and campaigns inside an organization
 - Campaigns display:
   - Name and description
   - Total sessions count
   - Created and last updated dates
   - List of all sessions in campaign
+  - Organization chips summarizing linked groups

 ### Sessions

 - Create, read, update, delete sessions
-- Assign to campaign (optional)
+- Assign to campaign (optional) while preserving organization linkage for standalone sessions via direct `organization_sessions` affiliations
 - Set session date
 - Plain text notes field with auto-resizing textarea and localStorage draft auto-save
 - Upload and display header image (stored in Supabase Storage)